meliache/yellow-taxis/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm-project.org)

-Analysis of average travel times of _Yellow Taxis_ travel times in New York City.
+Analysis of average travel times of _Yellow Taxis_ in New York City.

 Data source: [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

-## TODO's
+## Tasks

 - [X] Please write a Python program that calculates the average trip length of all Yellow Taxis for a month.
 - [ ] Extend this to a data pipeline that can ingest new data and calculates the 45 day rolling average trip length.